LukeSmithxyz/based.cooking/content/smoked-salmon-quiche.md

 - 1 cup Milk
 - 1 cup Whipping Cream

 ## Directions

 1. Combine all pastry ingredients in a food processor (mix flour and butter, then add water gradually while mixing).
 2. Gather into a ball, cover with plastic wrap and chill 1 hour.
-3. Saute onion until shiny in the butter.
+3. Sauté onion until shiny in the butter.
 4. Stir in salmon, chives, garlic, and basil.
 Cool.
 5. Preheat the oven to 400F.
 6. Roll out the dough to fit a 10" tart pan.
 Prick with a fork.